devfel/devfel-portfolio/README.md

 > Technologies Used

+- HTML
-- Pure HTML & CSS
+- CSS
+- Minimal use of JavaScript